rizinorg/book/src/analysis/code_analysis.md

 - `aad` - analyze pointers to pointers references

 Those are only generic semi-automated reference searching algorithms.
 Rizin provides a wide choice of manual references' creation of any kind.
-For this fine-grained control you can use `ax` commands.
+For this fine-grained control, you can use `ax` commands.

 ```